Summary of Coenzyme Q10

 Primary Information, Benefits, Effects, and Important Facts

 Coenzyme Q10 (COQ10) is a molecule produced in the body.
-It aids mitochondria during energy production.
-It is similar to other pseudovitamin compounds because it is vital for survival, but does not necessarily need to be supplemented.
+It aids mitochondria during energy production and is a part of the endogenous antioxidant system.
+It is similar to other pseudovitamin compounds because it is vital for survival, but does not necessarily need to be taken as a supplement.
+However, there is a potential for deficiency due to suffering a heart attack, taking statins, various disease states, and aging.

 Things To Know & Note